Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Overview of Adaptation Paradigms of Agentic AI

 \paragraph{Optimization Objective.} The goal of A2 adaptation is to optimize the agent such that its final output aligns with correctness, quality, or alignment criteria.
 Formally:

 where $\mathcal{O}_{\text{agent}}$ evaluates the final output $o$ generated by the agent.
 Similarly, A2 paradigm optimization also includes two main forms: \begin{itemize}[leftmargin=15pt]

-\item \textbf{Supervised Fine-Tuning (SFT).} Let $\mathcal{D}_{\text{ans}}=\{(x, y, a^*, o^*)\}$ denote a dataset consisting of the input $x$, optional intermediate tool outputs $y$, the reference tool call $a^*$, and the corresponding target final output $o^*$.
-A key characteristic of the A2 paradigm is that its adaptation signal comes solely from the final agent output.
-However, \textit{supervising only the final output} $o^*$, i.e., optimizing

-is insufficient for learning tool-use behavior: the agent could improve its final-answer likelihood without ever invoking tools, since the supervision provides no incentive to produce the correct tool call.
-Therefore, for A2-style SFT to effectively support tool-using agents, it must \textit{combine} final-output supervision with tool-call supervision, effectively integrating A2-style supervision with the A1-style imitation of tool-use trajectories.
-The supervised objective then becomes:
+\item \textbf{Supervised Fine-Tuning (SFT).} Let $\mathcal{D}_{\text{ans}}=\{(x, y, a^*, o^*)\}$ denote a dataset of inputs, optional tool outputs, reference tool calls, and target final outputs.
+Supervising only the final output $o^*$ is insufficient for learning tool-use behavior, because the agent could improve final-answer likelihood without ever invoking tools.
+Effective A2-style SFT therefore combines final-output supervision with A1-style tool-call imitation: